Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Experiments

 The obtained accuracy and the final density after training can be found in Table \ref{tab:FERAcc}.
-Here, it can be seen that the frequentist approach has slightly higher accuracy than the other methods while using a lot more weights.
-We note that the linear methods perform quite well on this dataset.
-The ISLaB-based methods use even fewer weights than the linear ones, but we note that all approaches only use linear weights as can be seen in the depth metrics.
-The results on calibration are in Table \ref{tab:FERcalibration}, where we see similar results for all approaches.
+We see that the convolutional approach with flows has much higher accuracy than other approaches, which is not surprising.
+From the feed forward networks, we see that BNNs with horseshoe priors have the highest accuracy, albeit with a orders of magnitude more weights than our approach.
+Indeed we see our approach as well as the frequentist baseline all collapse to a linear model on this dataset, and we see they have similar accuracy as the linear methods.
+The results on calibration are in Table \ref{tab:FERcalibration}, where we see quite similar results for all approaches, aside from BNN-CONCRETE which does worse.

 Figure \ref{fig:GlobalExplainationFERlrt} illustrates the pixels used to make predictions in an ISLaB-FLOW network.
 A particularly interesting observation from these explanations is that the method appears to focus on the correct regions when making predictions.
 For instance, Figure \ref{fig:GlobalExplainFERlrtHappy}, which illustrates which pixels are used for predicting a happy facial expression, indicates that the method uses pixels around the mouth region where a smile is typically present.
 This seems reasonable as it is a region that humans also focus on when determining whether a person is happy.
 We can also see that the input layer and the first hidden layer are redundant and do not contribute to the predictions, indicating a linear model, which explains why the linear methods have comparable to neural networks accuracy on this dataset.